Franchise Analysis · FDD Data · 2026

 The financial bias here is stated, not hidden.

-Den operates the UNGLIN M&A Advisory Accelerator and has a direct financial interest in you choosing independence over a franchise.
+Den sells the $9,997 practice asset and has a direct financial interest in you choosing independence over a franchise.
 The FDD data cited on this page comes from third-party FDD sources, not from Den's estimates.
 Verify every number before deciding.

 Den is a practising business broker and M&A exit adviser with 18+ years of direct P&L experience across 50+ business types and 12 markets.
-He advises on transactions across 4 continents and maintains relationships with a global network of PE and family offices.
+Every template, valuation model, and outbound script in the practice asset was built on a real deal — not assembled from franchise manuals.

 ↗ Verify on LinkedIn